Ostorlab/KB/SUBDOMAIN_TAKEOVER/description.md

 # Subdomain Takeover
-Subdomain takeover attacks are a class of security issues where an attacker can seize control of an organization's subdomain via cloud services like GitHub, AWS or Azure.
+Subdomain takeover attacks are a class of security issues where an attacker can seize control of an organization's subdomain via cloud services like GitHub, AWS, or Azure.
 They commonly happen when the third-party service is not needed anymore, but the subdomain DNS entries are not cleaned.

-if an attacker can control one of your subdomains, they can perform multiple types of attacks. depending on the third-party service provider capabilities.
+If an attacker can control one of your subdomains, they can perform multiple types of attacks. depending on the third-party service provider's capabilities.
-- Perform cross-site scripting,
+- Perform cross-site scripting
 - Phishing attacks
 - Stealing Broadly Scoped Cookies
-- clickjacking
+- Clickjacking